 By frequency:

-2. Image / Sora / Canvas etc. have separate quotas
+2. Image / Sora / Deep Research have separate quotas

 3. The plan tier itself is too low

-How to verify: avatar → Settings → Subscription.
+How to verify: avatar → Settings → Account (subscription/plan is shown there or under a billing link).

-Work + home + phone all chatting at once on the same account adds up.
-The rolling window doesn’t care which device sent the message.
+Work laptop, home machine, and phone all chatting on one account share the same window.
+The sliding window doesn’t care which device sent the message; it all draws from one pool.

-How to verify: is the account shared, or signed in on >2 devices?
+How to verify: is the account shared with someone, or signed in on more than two devices at once?

-5. Hitting account safety rate-limits, not the normal cap
+5. Account safety rate-limits, not the normal cap

-How to verify: if the error contains “unusual activity” or “rate limit,” it’s safety throttling, not normal quota.
+How to verify: if the wording contains “unusual activity” or “rate limit” (rather than naming a model and reset time), it’s safety throttling, not your normal quota.

 Shortest path to fix